axone-protocol/docs/docs/nft-tutorial/en.md

 - Click on the user icon (up right)
 - `+ Add account`
 - Create new account
-- Follow the instructions : give a name to your wallet and remember the mnemonic and prove you can retrieve it.
+- Follow the instructions : give a name to your wallet, remember the mnemonic and prove you can retrieve it.

 ## Transfer the NFT to your address